omrdk/qopenai/README.md

 ## `Authentication`

-Example checks if the OPENAI_API_KEY environment variable before starting the application.
-So, add the environment variable to the selected kit's run configuration on Qt Creator:
+Make sure you defined OPENAI_API_KEY environment.
+You could also do that active kit's run configuration on Qt Creator:

-Set OPENAI_API_KEY in Qt Creator to run the example to interact with the OpenAI endpoints:

 Projects -> Your kit -> Run -> Environment -> Details -> Add: OPENAI_API_KEY="your-key"